-This publication is intended for persons who are responsible for installing, configuring, monitoring, and troubleshooting the IBM Spectrum Protect HSM for Windows client.
-In this publication, it is assumed that you have a working knowledge of the HSM for Windows client.
+This publication is intended for persons who are responsible for installing, configuring, monitoring, and troubleshooting the IBM Spectrum Protect HSM for Windows.
+In this publication, it is assumed that you have a working knowledge of the IBM Spectrum Protect HSM for Windows.